“It's not like we need any more food.”

 You have a lot of leftover food from a party you had yesterday.
-You are suggesting that you shouldn't cook dinner tonight.
-You say this, and then give a reason why:
+You suggest that you shouldn't cook dinner tonight.
+You offer this explanation.

 It's not like we need any more food.